Adventures and Stories

-Later a teacher at Joyner Elementary in Greensboro, NC, stepped backstage after a performance to tell me how much she'd "enjoyed the program, however she said, the reading of Goodnight Moon really got to her."
+In Greensboro, NC a teacher stepped backstage after a performance to tell me how much she'd "enjoyed the program, however she said, the reading of Goodnight Moon really got to her."

 Amazing!
-The power of some well chosen words, some simple yet elegant illustrations in a tiny little book.
+The power of some well chosen words, some simple yet elegant illustrations in a much loved book.
 Pretty Cool!

 Just Plain Cool

-At Concord Elementary in Anderson, SC, Mark had finished the second program that morning.
+In Anderson, SC, Mark had finished the second program that morning.
 He posed for pictures with several of the students around the schools and a lifesize wooden cut out of Flat Stanley.
 (Flat Stanley by Jeff Brown) And then the reading teacher ask him if he would sign their Stanley, a special honor she said.
-He was not really paying attention to the other signatures during the typical aftershow swirl of activity while he signed.
+He was not really paying attention to the other signatures during the typical after show swirl of activity.

-A bit later accompanying Teaching Librarian Daniel Beach on a classroom visit, they took a short cut through the computer lab, where the reading teacher stopped them to ask Mark if he had looked at the signatures on Stanley and pointed out where Laura and George W. Bush had signed.
+A bit later accompanying the Librarian on a classroom visit, they took a short cut through the computer lab, where the reading teacher stopped them to ask Mark if he had looked at the signatures on Stanley and pointed out where presidents, and first lady had signed.
 Mark felt honored indeed to be included among the many prominent names:)

 "It's The stuff dreams are made of" said Daniel who left the children with their "imagination caps" to ponder the books their library holds for them.
-Quoted from The "Beacon", Virginia Beach, VA after a visit to Tallwood Elementary there.
+Quoted from The "Beacon", Virginia Beach, VA after a school visit there.